 Areas of Interest

-Beginning in the 2017-2018 academic year, the MSI Program will implement the new curriculum structure, keeping the UMSI internship program and cognate requirements and channeling the foundations courses, management distribution, research methods distribution, programming distribution, and specialization requirements into a mastery-course structure.
+Beginning in the 2017-2018 academic year, the MSI Program will implement a new curriculum structure, keeping the UMSI internship program and cognate requirements and channeling the foundations courses, management distribution, research methods distribution, and specialization requirements into a mastery-course structure.
 The faculty have designed this structure to provide additional depth to the curriculum so that each MSI student will be able to reach mastery in a specific professional area.

 Students of user experience research/design are prepared to address human needs with technology by determining how useful systems function and by designing interfaces that consider the context of the individual and/or organization.
 They learn about features of social computing technologies and gain skills in developing applications that may be used in recommender systems, reputation systems, prediction markets, social network analysis, online communities, and computer-supported cooperative work.